Community Budget Advisory Committee (CBAC)

 Bloomington is one of four cities in the state that has its own public health dept. a large dollar amount has been spent on this yearly.
 I’ve also heard rumblings that the state owes us $ here.
 Is that true?
 Why do we need our own public health dept vs what the state offers.
 It seems like a logical way to cut some fluff of of our current budget shortfall

-Realistic Idea asked over 3 years ago
+Realistic Idea asked about 4 years ago

 In Minnesota, public health is provided as a partnership between community health boards and the state of Minnesota.
 There are defined roles and responsibilities for community health boards which the Minnesota Department of Health defined in the Local Public Health Act (MN Statute 145A).
 In general, the boots on the ground doing work in communities are the staff of local community health boards.
 The City of Bloomington was one a few cities providing public health services before the Local Public Health Act was created in 1976.
 At that time, in 1976, the City also met the requirements to continue to provide public health services as a community health board.
 So, in 1976, the City Council of Bloomington made the decision to commit to becoming a Community Health Board and we have had a local public health agency working in Bloomington since that time.